Skrsed/organization/README.md

 2. Click on the "New Pull Request" button.

-3. Select the base repository (organization/repository) and the base branch (dev) and the compare branch (e.g., feature/your-feature-name).
+3. Select the base branch (dev) and the compare branch (e.g., feature/your-feature-name).

 4. Click on "Create Pull Request."